awsdocs/amazon-mwaa-user-guide/doc_source/samples-secrets-manager.md

 + Secrets Manager permissions as shown in [Configuring an Apache Airflow connection using a Secrets Manager secret](connections-secrets-manager.md)\.

 ## Requirements<a name="samples-hive-dependencies"></a>
-+ To use with Apache Airflow v1, no additional dependencies are required to use the sample code on this page\.
-The sample code uses the [Apache Airflow v1 base install](https://raw.githubusercontent.com/apache/airflow/constraints-1.10.12/constraints-3.7.txt) on your environment\.
++ To use this code example with Apache Airflow v1, no additional dependencies are required\.
+The code uses the [Apache Airflow v1 base install](https://raw.githubusercontent.com/apache/airflow/constraints-1.10.12/constraints-3.7.txt) on your environment\.
-+ To use with Apache Airflow v2, no additional dependencies are required to use the sample code on this page\.
-The sample code uses the [Apache Airflow v2 base install](https://github.com/aws/aws-mwaa-local-runner/blob/main/docker/config/requirements.txt) on your environment\.
++ To use this code example with Apache Airflow v2, no additional dependencies are required\.
+The code uses the [Apache Airflow v2 base install](https://github.com/aws/aws-mwaa-local-runner/blob/main/docker/config/requirements.txt) on your environment\.

 ## Code sample<a name="samples-secrets-manager-code"></a>